lexsai/lexsai.github.io/src/posts/multiplayer-collision.md

 Logically, the best choice to optimise for precision would then be to calculate the bullets on the client-side.
 If the server was involved, the latency and difference in game state (the positions of the bullets and the players) might introduce imprecision.

 However, this solution fails.
 Rule 1 of multiplayer networking is to never trust the client.
 What if the client refused to acknowledge their collisions?
-They would become invincible.
+Then, they would become invincible.

 ### ATTEMPT #2